Frequently Asked Questions

 • Details: HOW-TO-EMBED-RESULTS-IN-AN-IFRAME-ON-YOUR-OWN-WEBSITE

-• To embed the results without any Webscorer insignia is available through an embedded results subscription (USD $75 / year)
+• To embed the results without any Webscorer insignia is available through an PRO results subscription (USD $75 / year)

 • You can also delete results from Webscorer.com at any time - only your account can delete your races